 Want to create an eco-friendly bathroom experience?
 You’re in the right place because I’m sharing the ultimate zero-waste bathroom swaps list right here, right now!

 Believe it or not, there are many ways you can reduce your waste in the bathroom, and most are fairly simple.

-For Earth Month 2021, I’ve covered a lot of ground with sharing and reviewing eco-friendly products to help you find the perfect zero waste swaps for your bathroom.
+For Earth Month, I’ve covered a lot of ground by sharing and reviewing eco-friendly products to help you find the perfect zero-waste swaps for your bathroom.